fvpmtinoco/.NetSimpleAuctioneer/README.md

 - **Self-Contained Endpoints**: Each endpoint (e.g., `AddTruck`, `AddSUV`, `StartAuction`) is fully self-contained, minimizing dependencies and simplifying development.
 - **VSA** was chosen over Clean Architecture due to its lower overhead, making it better suited for this project's scope, which includes only eight endpoints and relatively straightforward business logic.
-- **When to Consider Clean Architecture**: For projects with more complex requirements, Clean Architecture might be a more appropriate choice.
+- **When to Consider Clean Architecture**: For projects with more complex requirements, where the application layer changes more frequently than the domain layer, Clean Architecture might be a more appropriate choice.
-- **Shared Resources**:
-Common services, repositories, and shared logic are housed in a dedicated `Shared` folder, intended for reusability and consistency across features.
+- **Shared Resources**: Common services, repositories, and shared logic are housed in a dedicated `Shared` folder, intended for reusability and consistency across features.

 ### 2. Resilience in Database Connection (Polly)
 The project uses Polly for resilience, implementing retry and circuit breaker policies for handling transient database failures.
 Retry attempts are made a set number of times with exponential backoff, while the circuit breaker prevents further retries after repeated failures.